 Two colors butt up against each other and have a little overlap.
 Then using the lightest color, zig-zag or swirl strokes over the seam until blended.
 If the blend isn’t working perfectly, then use a super-light color over the entire area.
 It is a sort of unifying layer.

-This technique uses a flicking motion to create long teardrop strokes going in one direction, then using a different color, create long teardrop strokes that start in the opposite side and stroke down to meet like entwined fingers.
-The pressure from the initial stroke causes a heavy saturation of color, and as the stroke flicks up, a lesser amount of ink is laid down.
+This technique uses a flicking motion to create long teardrop strokes going in one direction, then using a different color.
+Create long teardrop strokes that start on the opposite sides of each other and stroke down to meet like entwined fingers.
+The pressure from the initial stroke causes a heavy saturation of color to be laid down.
+As the stroke flicks up, a lesser amount of ink is laid down.
 When the two lesser pressures meet in the center, it’s easy to blend them into each other with strokes of the lighter color.
 If it is a little too streaky, use a pale color to blend over the entire surface.

 Make your own diluted color from your pen with 97% rubbing alcohol, a palette and a paintbrush.
 It’s supposed to be available at your local drug store, but since the last pandemic, I’ve had to find it online.